neoalienson/hexo-plugin-js-compactor/README.md

 - Good for sites with consistent script usage patterns

 ### Manual Strategy
-- Explicitly specify which JS files to bundle
+- Explicitly specify which JS files to bundle using exact paths or regex patterns
 - Bundles specified files regardless of usage frequency
 - Provides full control over what gets concatenated
+- Supports both exact matching (`/js/jquery.min.js`) and regex patterns (`jquery\.min\.js`)
 - Ideal when you know exactly which scripts should be bundled

 ## Known Issues